jessechumo/Bookstore-IMS/README.md

 $ npm run start:dev
 ```

 - Adding a book to the inventory.
 Sample book object shown below.
+The stockStatus will be dynamically derived from the  stock value given.
 ``` POST ``` ``` http://localhost:3000/api/books```

 ```
 {
-    "title":"Principles of Data Structures Using C and C++",
+    "title":"C and C++",
     "author":{
         "firstName":"Vinu",
-        "lastName":"V",
+        "lastName":"vii",
         "email":"vinuv@gmail.com",
         "dateOfBirth":"21-12-1967"
     },
     "description":"become an ace in data structures today",
-    "yearOfPublication":"2008"
+    "yearOfPublication":"2008",
+     "stock":7
 }
 ```